lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 We implement a [JsonFormat](https://github.com/spray/spray-json#jsonprotocol) which is part of the default infrastructure `spray-json` provides to support custom conversions.
 We extend JsonFormat parametrized with the type we want to convert, in our case `Map[String, Any]` (1).
-We return a `JsObject` (2) initialized with the result of mapping each element (2) to a key value pair for which we convert every value as needed.
+We return a `JsObject` initialized with the result of mapping each element (2) meanwhile converting each `Map` value as needed to its appropriate `JsValue` object.
-We convert explicitly `String` and `Int` to their respective `JsValue` types (3).
-A further improvement to figure out a way to use `toJson` on any type but this suffices for what we need to make our test pass and request in practice.
+As you can see, we explicitly convert`String` and `Int` (3).
-If this value is of type `Map[String, Any]` (3) we make a recursive call, this the main construct that makes our conversion work.
+Type `Map[String, Any]` (4) is handled recursively: this the main construct which makes our conversion work.
-Otherwise we simply convert to a string (4), this is all we need for now, in case of numbers or other structures this implementation can be relatively easy extended.
+All other types we simply convert to a string (5); a further improvement could be to convert *any* type (say by using `toJson`), but this suffices to make our test pass and JSON requests work in practice.

-The read part we do not need, so we leave it unimplemented (5).
+The read part we do not need, so we leave it unimplemented (6).

 The only thing left to do is bring this implicit converter into scope by adding an import statement (1) to our test class: